Codeine Cough Syrup: Abuse & Treatment

 • Seizure

-Abusing codeine cough syrup long-term can cause the following serious adverse effects:
+Abusing codeine cough syrup long-term can cause the following dangerous effects:

 • Memory loss